Position

 What does a Dining Room Host do?

 A Dining Room Host plays a key role in ensuring a smooth dining experience for guests.
-This position involves greeting guests as they arrive, seating them, and providing excellent customer service throughout their visit.
-The host must be knowledgeable about the menu and able to recommend dishes to guests.
-They also manage reservations and ensure that tables are turned over between seatings in a timely manner.
+This role involves greeting guests as they arrive, seating them, and answering any questions they may have.
+The host must be knowledgeable about the menu and able to make recommendations.
+They also ensure that guests have everything they need, such as water, napkins, and other tableware.
+Additionally, the host coordinates with the kitchen staff to ensure timely service and addresses any issues that may arise during the meal.

 View Dining Room Host jobs nearby